4010

 The European Commission is considering a request to sanction one of the top insurers of the Russian "dark fleet," the shadowy tankers and opaque shell companies that move "sensitive" Russian crude oil cargoes to market.

 In March, investigative NGO DanWatch and the Financial Times reported that one of the largest alternative insurers - Ingosstrakh - may deny casualty claims if an insured oil cargo breaches the G7 price cap.
-Since second-tier insurance is typically purchased for the purpose of evading the price cap, and all benchmark Russian oil prices exceed $60 a barrel, the finding suggests that coastal states in the EU and beyond could face an uninsured risk from an Ingosstrakh-covered tanker in the event of a spill.
-The hazard is amplified by the age of the fleet, since many "dark fleet" tankers are approaching or beyond typical retirement point for a crude-carrying vessel.
+Since second-tier insurance is typically purchased for the purpose of evading the price cap, and all benchmark Russian oil prices exceed $65 a barrel, the finding suggests that coastal states in the EU and beyond could face an uninsured risk from an Ingosstrakh-covered tanker in the event of a spill.
+The hazard is amplified by the age of the fleet, since many "dark fleet" tankers are approaching or are beyond the typical retirement point for a crude-carrying vessel.

 While the EU's coastal members may have an interest in banning this arrangement, Bloomberg's sources in the EU said that there are complex concerns with sanctioning Ingosstrakh.
 The company also insures a variety of other commodities, and cutting off its access to Western markets altogether could affect legitimate trade.
 The effects and costs of this impact are still being assessed, and the latest EU sanctions package does not include the Russian insurer.